Neuer Wirbel um HSV-Profi: Hausdurchsuchung bei Bakéry Jatta

 Foto: dpa/Friso Gentsch

 Hamburg Bei Fußball-Profi Bakéry Jatta vom Hamburger SV hat es am Donnerstag eine Hausdurchsuchung gegeben.
 Bereits im vergangenen Jahr hatten die Behörden Jattas Identität überprüft.
-Auch Gambias Ministerium bestätigte seine Aussagen.
+Der Fußballer war 2015 nach Deutschland geflüchtet.

 <div id="mobilebanner_2"></div><script>(function() { var init = function init() { if (!window.park || !window.park.googlePublisherTag || !window.park.googlePublisherTag.isReady || !window.park.googlePublisherTag.isReady() || !window.park.googlePublisherTag.displaySlot) { window.setTimeout(init, 100); return; } window.setTimeout(function() { window.park.googlePublisherTag.displaySlot("mobilebanner_2"); }, 100); }; init();})();</script>